Adam Jones (American football): 2007–present

 In a letter to Jones, Goodell called the Dallas incident the continuation of "a disturbing pattern of behavior and clearly inconsistent with the conditions I set for your continued participation in the NFL."

 On January 3, 2017, Jones was arrested in Cincinnati's central district for obstructing official business, disorderly conduct, assault, and a felony charge of harassment with a bodily substance.
 On May 15, 2017, Jones accepted a plea agreement, pleading guilty to one count of obstructing a police officer.
 He received credit for time served (two days).
 Jones received a one-game suspension from the NFL on July 21, 2017, regarding the incident.

 On July 10, 2018, Jones was attacked by an Atlanta airport employee, who was later arrested for assault.

-February 2019 Jones was arrested for illegal bets in a casino, at a blackjack table.
+In February 2019, Jones was arrested for illegal bets in a casino, at a blackjack table.
 Footage of the incident was broadcast by TMZ and is currently available on YouTube.

 On February 15, 2021, Jones was arrested in Hamilton County, Ohio, for misdemeanor assault.

 On September 11, 2023, Jones was arrested after police responded to a report of an unruly passenger at Cincinnati/Northern Kentucky International Airport.
 Jones was booked on misdemeanor counts of alcohol intoxication, disorderly conduct and terroristic threatening.
 He was later released.

 On November 15, 2024, Jones was arrested at AT&T Stadium in Arlington, Texas and booked into Tarrant County Jail on multiple charges after getting into a fight at the stadium's bar area following the Jake Paul vs Mike Tyson bout.
 Jones was charged with one count of assault on a peace officer, one count of public intoxication, one count of evading and one count of resisting arrest.

-On June 6, 2025, Jones was arrested near Cincinnati and charged with public intoxication, disorderly conduct, and assault of an officer.
+On June 7, 2025, Jones was arrested near Cincinnati and charged with public intoxication, disorderly conduct, and assault of an officer.
 He was booked into the Kenton County Jail in northern Kentucky shortly before 2 a.m. and released later that day on a $100,000 bond.
 A court appearance was scheduled for the following Monday.